telerik/kendo-ui-core/docs/controls/charts/how-to/appearance/custom-plot-bands.md

 ## In Bar Charts

-The example below demonstrates how to render a custom plot band in a bar Kendo UI Chart.
+The example below demonstrates how to render a custom plot band in a Bar Kendo UI Chart.

 ###### Example